 Fewer individuals are keen to move abroad specifically for an attractive job offer, which suggests that relocating for work is very much about the experience as a whole.
 Employers recruiting internationally can make the most of this by highlighting the offerings of the overseas location, beyond that of company culture and the role itself.

-Reasons UK workers want to move abroad
+Why do UK workers want to move abroad?

 - Broaden personal experience